Social organization: Collectivism

-In collectivism, the core unit is the collective group.
-Individuals are seen as fundamentally connected through relationships and through being a part of a group.
+Some scholars argue that the core unit of collectivism is the group.
+Others argue that "group" is too broad and that the focus is specific, close relationships.
+Individuals are seen as fundamentally connected through relationships and group membership.
 In this context, groups are defined as networks of interpersonal relationships.
-The collectivist orientation emphasizes collective identity and collective agency, and values tend to prioritize the collective more than the individual.
-Psychologically, collectivism increases the likelihood of including, relating, and assimilating information.
+The collectivist orientation places emphasis on collective identity and collective agency, and values tend to prioritize the group over the individual.